 102 Lorry I. Lokey Education Building

-The curriculum leading to master’s and doctoral degrees in the Department of Educational Methodology, Policy, and Leadership focus on developing and implementing effective practices in education and social system settings.
+The curriculum leading to master’s and doctoral degrees in the Department of Educational Methodology, Policy, and Leadership focuses on developing and implementing effective practices in education and social system settings.

 Programs provide educational leaders, policymakers, and researchers with the skills needed to design and implement strategies that improve practices in educational organizations.
 Graduates are qualified for a variety of positions such as education system administrators, principals and superintendents, instructors and researchers in higher education and nonprofit settings, specialists in intervention development, implementation, and evaluation, and researchers in evaluation, management, leadership, and educational policy.